 This catalog may be found online on the website of Providence Christian College during the summer prior to the start of the academic year.
-New students receive a hard copy of the catalog during orientation week prior to the start of classes.
 Prospective students are encouraged to review this catalog online prior to signing an enrollment agreement.
 They are also encouraged to review the School Performance Fact Sheet, which must be provided prior to signing an enrollment agreement.